Thermoelectric materials: Half-Heusler alloys

 Half-Heusler (HH) alloys have a great potential for high-temperature power generation applications.
 Examples of these alloys include NbFeSb, NbCoSn and VFeSb.
 They have a cubic MgAgAs-type structure formed by three interpenetrating face-centered-cubic (fcc) lattices.
 The ability to substitute any of these three sublattices opens the door for wide variety of compounds to be synthesized.
 Various atomic substitutions are employed to reduce the thermal conductivity and enhance the electrical conductivity.

 Previously, ZT could not peak more than 0.5 for p-type and 0.8 for n-type HH compound.
 However, in the past few years, researchers were able to achieve ZT≈1 for both n-type and p-type.
 Nano-sized grains is one of the approaches used to lower the thermal conductivity via grain boundaries- assisted phonon scattering.
-Other approach was to utilize the principles of nanocomposites, by which certain combination of metals were favored on others due to the atomic size difference.
+Another approach was to utilize the principles of nanocomposites, by which certain combination of metals were favored on others due to the atomic size difference.
 For instance, Hf and Ti is more effective than Hf and Zr, when reduction of thermal conductivity is of concern, since the atomic size difference between the former is larger than that of the latter.